Auto Parts Marketing Ideas, New for 2025

 - Virtual trade shows: Attend or host virtual trade shows for your wholesale customers.

 - Direct mail postcards: Yes, direct mail still works.
 One reason is because it isn’t as common as it used to be.
+Be sure to use high-quality automotive mailing lists.

 - Press releases: Releases are easy to distribute online and can link back to your website.
+Look into EIN Presswire or PRWeb.

-- Fitment updates: Look around your website and update year ranges for parts.
+r ranges for parts.
 Related: look for old website blog content that can be recycled and used for a new blog post.
+Hedges & Company has updated outdated content and got old content that lost its organic rankings to return within the top 10 listings in Google.

 - Online marketplaces: Expand opportunities to sell on platforms like Amazon, eBay, and Etsy.
 They’re easy to test in a limited way before going “all-in.”